kruemelro/pi-imgtank/doc/basic_install.md

 If you are a Linux-user you can automate all the above steps.
 For details, see [auto_install.md](./auto_install.md "Automatic installation of Raspbian to a hard-disk").

+In case you just want to test the image-tank, you can also go standalone without an HDD/SDD.
+In this case, you should at least create the directory `/data` as described above.